Functions & NL Syntax

 - Syntax

-grow(starting_amount, increment, duration)- Aliases
+grow(amount, increment, periods)- Aliases

 grow...by...over(input syntax)- Example